mamidalasaicharan7036/Spotify---clone/README.md

 Spotify - Clone
 Description:
 A compact web application inspired by Spotify, crafted with HTML, CSS, and JavaScript.
-Dive into a simplified music streaming experience where you can explore songs, create playlists, and enjoy seamless audio playback.
+Dive into a simplified music streaming experience where you can explore songs and enjoy seamless audio playback.

 Key Features: